Lanthian/comp30024-2024-part-a/ideas.md

 * Insert new board states into priority queue/linked list based on some g(state) + h(state)
 * Select new current state from front of queue
 * Repeat.

+### 2024.03.23
+* tetrominoes.py tetrominoes_plus() function added, along with coordinate filter for tetrominoes() - can now be used to generate around a tile as needed